 Exam and BrainSparks

 Alia Lutz, BSN, RN, has over 10 years of experience as a Registered Nurse with a focus on cardiothoracic, respiratory, and coronary care.
 She has also had experience in Med-Surg, step-down and ICU.
 Prior to joining Relias as a SME and Content Writer for acute care, she provided virtual education and injection training on injectable biologics to patients, reported adverse events, and was a patient advocate.
 She has collaborated with peers on creating job aids, writing policies, and improving quality of care and documentation.
 Alia received her Bachelors in Nursing from Otago Polytechnic in New Zealand in 2011.
-Disclosure: Alia Lutz, BSN, RN has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Disclosure: Alia Lutz, BSN, RN has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.

 Access to over 1,450 courses!
 Access to 1,450+ courses for one low price.